 "Continued focus on under-represented countries is allowing us to concentrate on applications from countries where the program is not yet known and/or the applicants for PhD and Post-Docs appointments abroad are not so numerous.
-This year, of the 37 new applications presented to the Board of Directors for approval, 15 come from under-represented countries, including four applicants from Chad and Honduras where there had previously been no applications," says Roseline Chapel, President, Schlumberger Foundation.
+This year, of the 56 new applications presented to the Foundation's Board of Directors for approval, 15 come from under-represented countries, of which four are new countries where no award has ever been made: Ivory Coast, Equatorial Guinea, South Sudan, and Uzbekistan," says Roseline Chapel, President, Schlumberger Foundation.